musetronstar/tagd/README.md

 	クジラ _refers_to whale
 	_context japanese

+Through the use of referents, we can state predicates in other languages, and have those predicates immediately available in the context they refer to.

+Let's set up referents that will allow us to express the definition of dog in
+Spanish:

+	put spanish is_a language;
+	put perro refers_to dog context spanish;
+	put es_un refers_to is_a context spanish;
+	put mamífero refers_to mammal context spanish;
+	put puede refers_to can context spanish;
+	put ladrar refers_to bark context spanish;
+	put tiene refers_to has context spanish;
+	put patas refers_to legs context spanish;
+	put cola refers_to tail context spanish;

+	put fur is_a body_part;
+	put piel refers_to fur context spanish;

+Now let's add a predicate in Spanish:

+	set context spanish;
+	put perro tiene piel;

+Now we can see the predicate that was stated in Spanish:

+	set context "";
+	get dog;

+Results:

+	dog is_a mammal
+	can bark
+	has fur, legs = 4, tail

+We can se the Spanish predicate `tiene piel` is available in English as `has fur`.

 Lets dump all the data we have entered so far to file so we can reuse it: